derrekyoung/ScriptsAndUtils/README.md

 Scripts and Utilities
 ========

-random scripts for your pleasure...
+Random scripts for your pleasure...

 Scripts
 --------

+# brew-cask-upgrade.sh
-1. force cleanup and upgrade of all brew casks, pass parameters to exclude packages
+Force cleanup and upgrade of all brew casks, pass parameters to exclude packages
 ```bash
 ./brew-cask-upgrade.sh "<BREW_EXCLUDES>" "<CASK_EXCLUDES>"
 ```

+# handbrake-batchconvert.sh
-2. Script to recursively search a directory and batch convert all files of a given file type into another file type via HandBrake conversion.
+Script to recursively search a directory and batch convert all files of a given file type into another file type via HandBrake conversion.
 Set the properties at the top of the script.
 ```bash
 ./handbrake-batchconvert.sh
 ```